material-motion/material-motion/starmap/specifications/streams/MotionSource.md

 Our tap gesture recognizer requires an object that can receive target/action events, so we've created a TapSubscription object that can receive these events.

-### Subscriptions to systems that require object instances

 Sources represent the connection from an external system into Material Motion.
 Subscriptions are the literal connections.
 In this case our TapSubscription listens to